access-ci-org/ipf/docs/INSTALL.md

 When installing via pip: unlike in an RPM install, the files get installed relative to your Python installation (whether in a virtualenv or system Python).
-Notably, ipf_configure_xsede and ipf_workflow end up in the virtualenv's bin directory, and the location IPF expects to find as its IPF_ETC_PATH (/etc/ipf in an RPM install) is relative to the Python site-packages directory.
+Notably, ipf_configure and ipf_workflow end up in the virtualenv's bin directory, and the location IPF expects to find as its IPF_ETC_PATH (/etc/ipf in an RPM install) is relative to the Python site-packages directory.